kenadet/spring-boot-microservices-demo/README.md

 To run, ensure kubernetes and docker are installed and running.

+On cli:

 From project root directory, do `tilt up` to run the microservices.

-If you have httpie install (`brew install httpie`) do the following to make post and get request to catalog endpoint:
+If you have httpie install (`brew install httpie`) do the following to make also to post and get request to catalog endpoint:

 `http POST http://localhost:9001/books author="kehinde" publisher="adetiloye"